Our Volunteer Program

 Standing Volunteer Opportunities

-Desk Reception - Available hours Tuesday - Friday 1-5pm.
-Volunteers in this position answer telephones, greet museum visitors, make museum store sales, and answer patron questions.
-Training is provided.
-This position is ideal for volunteers with physical mobility challenges.
-For detailed information on this opportunity, either visit or contact the Museum 315-782-3491.
+Desk Reception - Volunteers in this position answer telephones, greet museum visitors, make museum store sales, and answer patron questions.

-House and Grounds Assistant - available hours Tuesday-Friday 10:00 am-5:00 pm.
-Saturday 10:00 am – 4:00 pm.
-Volunteers assist the caretaker both indoors and out.
+House and Grounds Assistant - Volunteers assist the caretaker both indoors and out.
 Some typical tasks include gardening, mowing, winter shoveling, trimming hedges, painting, or general cleaning.
-Other more artistic tasks may be available for advanced volunteers.
-Training is provided.
-Tasks may be tailored to interests and ability.
-For specific needs and opportunities please contact David T. Coleman at 315 782-3491 or visit the museum during normal hours.
+Other more artistic tasks may be available. for advanced volunteers. /p>

-Research Assistant - Available hours Tuesday - Thursday 10am-5pm.
-Volunteers in this position help the Collections Manager and/or Education Manager research historical materials for the development of programs or exhibits.
-Work may lead to publication opportunities for the volunteer.
-This position requires the use of stairs.
-(Volunteer Form - pdf format)
+Research Assistant - Volunteers in this position help research historical materials for the development of programs or exhibits.

-Collections Assistant - Available hours Tuesday - Thursday 10am-5pm.
-Volunteers in this position assist the Collections Manager in accessioning, inventorying, documenting, curating, conserving and maintaining the permanent and educational collections at the museum.
+Collections Assistant - Volunteers in this position assist the Collections Manager in accessioning, inventorying, documenting, curating, conserving and maintaining the permanent and educational collections at the museum.
 Volunteers may also assist in the development and construction of museum displays.
-Special training is required and provided.
-This position requires the intensive use of stairs.
-(Volunteer Form - pdf format)

 There are also regular volunteer opportunities available through service on the following standing committees.
 To volunteer for any of these committees, please contact the Museum Director at (315) 782-3491 or email director"at"jeffersoncountyhistory.org